 Creating computer models that can identify a person’s evolving interests from their social media posts is a multifaceted problem.
 The first challenge is to understand the meaning of the posted text, a research area known as Natural Language Processing (NLP).
 “The objective of NLP is to make computers as intelligent as human beings in understanding language,” Zhang says.
 “It is one of the most challenging tasks of AI,” she adds.

-Rule-based NLP models have not been very successful at interpreting the nuance of language in the way that humans use words in diverse and creative ways, such that the meaning of words can often be highly dependent on context.
+Rule-based NLP models have not been very successful at interpreting the nuance of language in the diverse and creative way that humans use words, such that the meaning of words can often be highly dependent on context.
 One alternative approach is to apply machine learning to represent words in a semantic space—where semantically related words for example, Paris, Beijing and Riyadh—are mapped closely together.

 The researchers improved the model’s output by developing and incorporating a streaming keyword diversification component, which can identify closely related keywords and remove redundant entries from the top keyword list.
 The resulting model can capture a diverse range of interests for each user and adapt to their evolving interests over time.